 - Map Folder Structure of Mailbox Folder of PST File and Exchange Mailbox Folder.

 - Auto-Locate PST File within the Network to import into Exchange User’s Mailboxes.

 - Advance Date-Filter to Import Only Selected Date Items into Mailboxes of Exchange.

 - Import Multiple PST File into Exchange mailboxes without any Duplicates Content.

 - Move PST Mailboxes items such as Emails, Contacts, Calendar, Tasks and Journal File.

-Use Power-shell Command “New-MailboxImportRequest” to import PST file to Exchange Mailboxes, but while using the commands, user deal with bad item limit, duplicate mailboxes, large size items error that lead to a failed process.
-As Command has both Pros / Cons, use “Exchange Importer” offered by SysTools can be used to directly import PST File to Exchange 2016, 2013, 2010, 2007 and below version without data loss.
+Use Power-shell Command “New-MailboxImportRequest” to import PST files to Exchange Mailboxes, but while using the commands, user deal with bad item limit, duplicate mailboxes, large size items error that lead to a failed process.
+As Command has both Pros / Cons, use “Exchange Importer” offered by SysTools can be used to directly import Outlook data file to Exchange 2016, 2013, 2010, 2007 and below version without data loss.